menu icon

 A bowl of yellow curry served with rice with a fork and bowl of rice beside.

-• Incredibly versatile and goes well with rice, noodles, or flatbreads
+• Highly versatile - pairs beautifully with rice, noodles, or flatbreads like vegan roti

 🧄What you will need